xarayvl/VERTEX-Music/README.md

 > ⚠️ **Never commit real passwords, API keys, or secret tokens to GitHub.**

 Only `GEMINI_API_KEY` is strictly required to run the app locally with AI features enabled.
-Without R2 / Upstash credentials, Sonora still works fully — it just stores data and files locally instead of in the cloud.
+Without R2 / Upstash credentials, VERTEX Music still works fully — it just stores data and files locally instead of in the cloud.

 <br/>